-Before we learn further, let’s understand what Creative Commons is.
-It’s a license but it also the name of a non-profit organization that has created several variations of easily understood, and free to use licenses.
-The organization itself is registered in Massachusetts, USA – but you can use their licensed content almost anywhere worldwide.
+Before we learn further, let's understand what Creative Commons is.
+It's a license but it is also the name of a non-profit organization that has created several variations of easily understood, and free to use licenses.
+The organization itself is registered in Massachusetts, USA, but you can use their licensed content almost anywhere worldwide.
 Learn more by visiting the Creative Commons site.

 So how do you know that a picture you want to use is available as part of the Creative Commons license?
-That’s a great question – but to understand the answer to that question, you first must understand that there is not one but multiple Creative Commons licenses!
-Some of these licenses allow you to use content commercially, and others don’t.
+That's a great question.
+However, to understand the answer to that question, you first must understand that there are not one but multiple Creative Commons licenses!
+Some of these licenses allow you to use content commercially, and others don't.
 Some licenses of Creative Commons will not allow you to edit pictures while others will.
 And some content within Creative Commons is available for you to use commercially, and edit as required.

-Don’t worry about attribution yet though – explore our Attributing Creative Commons Pictures in your PowerPoint Slides to learn more.
+To learn more about attribution, explore our Attributing Creative Commons Pictures in your PowerPoint Slides page.

 Attribution CC BY

 This license allows you to distribute, remix, tweak, and build upon the work, even commercially, as long as you credit (attribute) the original creator.
 This is the most flexible and accommodating of all licenses offered.

 This license allows you to redistribute the content you create in both commercial and non-commercial ways, as long as it is passed along unchanged and in whole, with credit (attribution) to the original creator.

 This license lets you remix, tweak, and build the original work non-commercially, as long as you credit (attribute) the original creator, and license your resultant new creation under the identical terms.